niccikaufman/niccikaufman/README.md

   </p>

 ## Follow me on my journey to becoming a web developer!
-- 🌱 I’m currently learning intermediate Javascript and CSS
+- 🌱 I’m currently learning intermediate Javascript, more CSS, and intro to Ruby
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/niccikaufman/)
 - 😄 Pronouns: they/them/she/her

 > Sometimes you gotta stop thinking about something to figure it out. -Amos Burton

-## 2021 Goals:
-- [ ] Get a tech job
+## My Progress So Far!
 |_Week One Achievements_|_Week Two Achievements_|_Week Three Achievements_|_Week Four Achievements_|
 |---|---|---|---|
 |Git|Javascript (beginner)|Arrays|Javascript (intermediate)|